 Dr. and Mrs. Wilson had a son Murray Stewart Wilson who was born in Toronto on the 24th of October, 1924.
 Dr. Murray Stewart Wilson graduated from The University of Toronto Faculty of Medicine in 1948.

 Mrs. Wilson died on the 2nd of November, 1928 in Englehart, Ontario.
 She was buried at the Birchwood Cemetery in Swan River, Manitoba.
 She was 33 years old.

-Dr. Wilson married Bernice Hodgson in the Village of Swansea (now part of Toronto) on the 15th of June, 1937.
+Dr. Wilson married Gertrude Mary Hodgson in the Village of Swansea (now part of Toronto) on the 15th of June, 1937.
 At the time of their marriage, Dr. Wilson lived on Cockshutt Street in Englehart and Mrs. Wilson was a nurse at the Red Cross Hospital in Englehart.
 Mrs. Wilson was born in Preston-Patrick, Westmoreland, England in 1898.
 She was the youngest of 12 children born to Joseph Hodgson and the former Isabelle Philips.
-Her father was a cooper and her siblings were; Thomas, George, Joseph, Frederick, Robert, Walter, Sarah, John, Adam, Edward and Victor.
+Her father was a cooper and her siblings were; Thomas Earl Hodgson, George Herbert Hodgson, Joseph Clarkson Hodgson, Frederick James Hodgson, Robert, Walter, Sarah, John, Adam, Edward and Victor.
 Her father died in 1901.

 In 1949, Dr. and Mrs. Wilson were living in Shelburne, Ontario.

 In 1951, Dr. Wilson was working in Chatham as head of the Kent County Health Unit.
 He died (in Chatham) on the 23rd of January, 1951.
 Mrs. Wilson died in 1992.
 Dr. and Mrs. Wilson were buried at the Stouffville Cemetery.